ProtoSchool/protoschool.github.io/README.md

 },
 ```

-In `static/courses.json`, add the tutorial key ato the `all` array so it will appear in the Tutorials page.
+In `static/courses.json`, add the tutorial key to the `all` array so it will appear in the Tutorials page.
 It must exactly match the key you've used in `static/tutorials.json`.
 For example, to continue with the same example shown above, you would change this:

 ```json
 {